 If your appendix has already burst, our doctors typically proceed with surgery to remove the appendix and clean out your belly.
 Not recognizing appendicitis prior to an appendix burst tends to be more common among very old or very young people, as well as pregnant women.

-Your team of Dignity Health Central Coast providers will be with you during your appendicitis pain, recovery, and healing.
+Your team of Dignity Health St. John's providers will be with you during your appendicitis pain, recovery, and healing.
 Find a Doctor online following your emergency room visit to receive personal care for every stage of your life.